 Staying organized while developing content can be a nightmare.
 I recommend Coschedule.
 It’s a paid tool that I use.
-This tool is worth the money if you’re publishing content regularly (>3-4/week).
+This tool is worth the money if you publish content regularly (>3-4/week).
 This tool can help you manage your entire marketing strategy from brainstorming to planning to creation to distribution and beyond — all in one place.

-To get the best results from your blog, you need a solid distribution strategy.
-You can create some fantastic content, but it won’t do you any good if no one sees it.
+You need a solid distribution strategy to get the best results from your blog.
+You can create great content, but it won’t do any good if no one sees it.

 Here’s an example of Twitter Analytics.
-If your engagement is high enough on a specific tweet, they encourage you to promote that tweet to a larger audience for a fee.
+If your engagement is high enough on a specific tweet, they encourage you to promote it to a larger audience for a fee.

 IFTTT is another excellent tool that minimizes duplication of efforts.
 You can interconnect many services and channels.
-When you do something on one, it can be updated across all others.
+It can be updated across all others when you do something on one.

 Content publishing and distribution today are increasingly complex.
 It requires automation tools that make everything work together.

-Through content creation, distribution, and the engagement you generate through these efforts, you optimize your website so that it becomes more visible in queries.
+Through content creation, distribution, and the engagement you generate through these efforts, you optimize your website to become more visible in queries.
 SEO is a long-term strategy that pays you back manifold with minimal maintenance.
 It’s not the fast way to get people onto your site.
 But it is the more sustained way.
 It would help if you had that sustainability to cut your marketing costs over time.